-Principals and District Test Coordinators (DTCs) can access their students' responses to operational constructed-response test questions via the STUDENT RESPONSES tab on Nextera[TM] Admin.
+Principals and DTCs can access their students' responses to operational constructed-response test questions via the STUDENT RESPONSES tab in Nextera[TM] Admin.
 This tab is only visible to principals and DTCs of students who have taken the operational tests on computer.